blueheron786/aa.com/content/books/the-green-beast.md

+---
-Title: The Green Beast
+title: The Green Beast
-Date: 2025-04-25
+datePublished: 2025-04-25 10:00:00
-Category: books
+category: books
-Slug: the-green-beast
+slug: the-green-beast
-Summary: In the grim and decaying kingdom of Caldur Hollow, Sir Tariq, a once-proud knight cursed into the form of a monstrous frog, must confront his past and the legacy of his fallen mentor.
+summary: In the grim and decaying kingdom of Caldur Hollow, Sir Tariq, a once-proud knight cursed into the form of a monstrous frog, must confront his past and the legacy of his fallen mentor.
 As he hunts for vengeance, he encounters a world where magic is both a curse and a gift, and where revenge comes with a heavy cost.
-cover: /images/covers/the-green-beast.jpg
+cover: the-green-beast.jpg
 buy_link: https://books2read.com/greenbeast
-template: book

 ---

 **A fallen knight.
 A forgotten curse.
 A sword that should not have been reforged.**